Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam20/11/2024

-Delegates attending the conference perform the flag-raising ceremony.
-(Photo: TRUNG HUNG)
+Delegates attending the conference participate in the flag-raising ceremony.
+(Photo: TRUNG HƯNG)

-The conference was attended by Comrade Pham Gia Khiem, former Politburo member, former Deputy Prime Minister - Minister of Foreign Affairs; Comrade Le Hoai Trung, Secretary of the Party Central Committee, Head of the Party Central Committee's External Relations Commission; Comrade Bui Thanh Son - Member of the Party Central Committee, Minister of Foreign Affairs; Comrade Lieutenant General Nguyen Doan Anh - Member of the Party Central Committee, Deputy Chief of the General Staff of the Vietnam People's Army; Comrade Lieutenant General Le Duc Thai - Member of the Party Central Committee, Commander of the Border Guard; Comrade Nguyen Minh Vu - Alternate Member of the Party Central Committee, Permanent Deputy Minister of Foreign Affairs, Chairman of the National Border Committee, along with leaders, former leaders, officers and soldiers directly involved in the work of demarcation and border management and protection of relevant ministries, branches and localities, with about more than 300 delegates attending.
+The conference was attended by Comrade Pham Gia Khiem, former Member of the Political Bureau, former Deputy Prime Minister and Minister of Foreign Affairs; Comrade Le Hoai Trung, Secretary of the Central Committee of the Party, Head of the Central Committee's Foreign Affairs Department; Comrade Bui Thanh Son, Member of the Central Committee of the Party, Minister of Foreign Affairs; Lieutenant General Nguyen Doan Anh, Member of the Central Committee of the Party, Deputy Chief of the General Staff of the Vietnam People's Army; Lieutenant General Le Duc Thai, Member of the Central Committee of the Party, Commander of the Border Guard; Comrade Nguyen Minh Vu, Alternate Member of the Central Committee of the Party, Permanent Deputy Minister of Foreign Affairs, Chairman of the National Border Committee, along with leaders, former leaders, officers and soldiers directly involved in border demarcation and border management and protection from relevant ministries, sectors and localities, with approximately over 300 delegates in attendance.

-In his opening speech at the Conference, Minister Bui Thanh Son affirmed that the signing of the Border Treaty, the completion of the demarcation and marker planting work and the signing of three legal documents on the border have great historical significance, opening a new page in the relationship between the two countries, marking an important turning point in the history of the construction of the Vietnam-China border, contributing to creating and maintaining a peaceful and stable environment in the region and the world.
-In addition, the completion of the demarcation and marker planting work on land borders also contributes to promoting socio-economic development, especially between the border provinces of the two countries.
+In his opening remarks at the Conference, Minister Bui Thanh Son affirmed that the signing of the Border Treaty, the completion of border demarcation and monument placement, and the signing of three legal documents on the border have immense historical significance, opening a new chapter in the relations between the two countries, marking an important turning point in the history of building the Vietnam-China border, and contributing to creating and maintaining a peaceful and stable environment in the region and the world.
+In addition, the completion of land border demarcation and monument placement also contributes to promoting socio-economic development, especially between the border provinces of the two countries.

 Foreign Minister Bui Thanh Son speaks at the conference.
-Photo: International Newspaper
+Photo: International News

 Vietnam.vn